ArrowrIcon Home icon

 A grab handle and a door handle on the outside of a 1950s train door, reached from the inside by leaning out of the window

-So opening this type of train door was a dirty business as the inside of one's sleeve had to go tightly over the open and invariably sooty window, and it also required a certain amount of strength.
-When I needed to get out, I would walk along the corridor to find a male passenger with a long arm waiting to get out, and let him lean out of the window to open the door.
+So opening this type of train door was a dirty business as the inside of one's sleeve had to go tightly over the open and invariably sooty window.
+It also required a certain amount of strength.
+The above photo is misleading in that the passenger's shirt does remain clean.
+However, you can see that for a short woman, particularly if she hasn't managed to unlock the window to its fully down position, her arm or long sleeve would get very dirty indeed.
+When I needed to open a door to get out, I would walk along the corridor to find a male passenger with a long arm waiting to leave the train, and let him lean out of the window to open the door.

-How much better is today's system where passengers open doors with buttons, but only when activated to be safe!
+How much better is today's system where passengers open doors with buttons, and only when activated to be safe!

 If you can add anything to this page or provide a photo, I would be pleased if you would contact me.